attuna/perfect-pets/README.md

    - List the total number of pets in each pet type, ordered by pet type.
    - List the total number of cages in each clinic, ordered by clinic number.
    - List the pet number, name, and description of pets owned by a particular owner.
-   - Present a report listing the pharmaceutical supplies that need to be reordered at each clinic, ordered by clinic number.

 _______________
 # Database Design